Kamara's 6 TDs tie NFL record; Saints beat Vikings 52-33 - WHIZ News

 Brees completed 19 of 26 throws for 311 yards in his second game back from rib and lung injuries that had sidelined him for four games.

 Sanders had four catches for 83 yards, while tight end Jared Cook caught three passes for 82 yards.
-New Orleans’ 264 yards rushing were the most by a Vikings opponent in head coach Mike Zimmer’s seven seasons.
+New Orleans’ 264 yards rushing were the most by a Vikings opponent in Zimmer’s seven seasons.

 New Orleans native Irv Smith Jr. caught a pair of touchdown passes in the third quarter for the Vikings, the second pulling Minnesota to 31-27.
 But the Saints responded with two short touchdown runs by Kamara and one by reserve QB Taysom Hill in the fourth quarter to put the game out of reach.